fastlane/docs/docs/actions/produce.md

 Commands: (* default)
   associate_group      Associate with a group, which is created if needed or simply located otherwise associate_merchant   Associate with a merchant for use with Apple Pay.
-Apple Pay will be enabled for this app create             * Creates a new app on iTunes Connect and the Apple Developer Portal disable_services     Disable specific Application Services for a specific app on the Apple Developer Portal enable_services      Enable specific Application Services for a specific app on the Apple Developer Portal group                Ensure that a specific App Group exists
+Apple Pay will be enabled for this app create             * Creates a new app on App Store Connect and the Apple Developer Portal disable_services     Disable specific Application Services for a specific app on the Apple Developer Portal enable_services      Enable specific Application Services for a specific app on the Apple Developer Portal group                Ensure that a specific App Group exists